 The ball lit up again.
 The Tara that faced her now was much older.
 She was coming home from school, trying to outrun the taunts of her brother and cousin.

 "Something not quite right with her."
-Donny threw a clod of dirt at his sister.
+Donny threw a clod of dirt at her.
 "She's gonna grow up as touched in the head as her mother."

 Tara covered her ears.

 "If my mom hadn't died when I was born, Dad would never have married your mom.
-He only picked her cuz he thought I needed a woman to help me grow up right."
+He only picked her 'cause he thought I needed a woman to help me grow up right."

 Beth laughed.
 "Big mistake on his part.
-Should have picked a good woman, not some sick witch like your mom."
+Should have picked a good woman, not some sick witch like Tara's mom."

 Tara turned around.
 "Shut up, she's b-b-better than both of you put together."
 She ran away from them.
 Finally she stopped, breathing hard and trying not to cry.